RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     This executes the script and creates the Enterprise Server region definition file, BANKDEMO.xml, in the same folder.
 The file is configured for the location in which you saved the sample files.

-Next, you need to start the following two services on your machine:
+Next, ensure that the following two services are running on your machine:

-   -   Enterprise Server Common Administration (ESCWA) - execute the following from a terminal that has the COBOL environment set:
+   -   Enterprise Server Common Administration (ESCWA) - execute the following from a terminal that has the COBOL environment set if you need to start this:

         ```
-        nohup escwa \< /dev/null \> escwa.out 2\>&1 &
+        nohup escwa < /dev/null > escwa.out 2>&1 &
         ```

-   -   Micro Focus Directory Server - from a terminal that has the COBOL environment set, execute the following as root:
+   -   Micro Focus Directory Server - from a terminal that has the COBOL environment set, execute the following as root if you need to start this:

         ```
         mfds64 &